DataManagementLab/wikidbs-public/README.md

 # WikiDBs: A large-scale corpus of relational databases from wikidata

-This repository contains code to create relational databases based on Wikidata (https://www.wikidata.org/).
+This repository contains the code for WikiDBs (https://wikidbs.github.io/), a corpus of relational databases based on Wikidata (https://www.wikidata.org/).

 # Setup